boscoh/peptagram/readme.md

 # PEPTAGRAM

-`peptagram` provides a hassle-free overview  of proteomics data for casual/non-expert users.
+`peptagram` provides a hassle-free visual overview of proteomics data for casual/non-expert users.
 From your proteomics search results, `peptagram` generates a single-page HTML5 web-app to visualize:

 1. an entire proteomics experiment ([example]()),
 2. a comparison between multiple proteomics experiment ([example]()).

-As well, `peptagram` provides a number of parsers for proteomics search results.

 The resulting HTML5 web-app is: